swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

  - `weight` and `Weight` are different variables

 ## Types of data
 Python knows various types of data.
-The most common ones are:
+Three common ones are:

 * integer numbers
 * floating point numbers, and
 * strings.

-In the example above, variabe `weight_kg` has an integer value of `60`.
+In the example above, variable `weight_kg` has an integer value of `60`.
 To create a variable with a floating point value, we can execute:

 ~~~